Skip to content

 sudo apt-get update

-sudo apt-get install -y keepalived
+sudo apt-get install -y keepalived nginx

 # Example Keepalived configuration